nadrojtayl/nodeCRUDAPPLibrary/README.txt

 SUPERFASTMONGOEXPRESS: Abstract all the boilerplate needed to set up an express-mongo server into a single line of code

 !!!!!
-Superfastmongoexpress sets up your mongoDB tables and an Express server that serves access to your tables in a single line of code
+Superfastmongoexpress sets up your mongoDB tables--and an Express server that lets you manipulate the documents in your tables from your html code-- in a single line of Express code
-	-Builds models based on a simple schema definition -Sets up endpoints on an Express server to CRUD all your tables -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side
+	-Builds tables based on a simple schema definition -Sets up endpoints on an Express server to CRUD the documents in your tables -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side

 	-Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES